dani8439/data_structures_and_algorithms/stepsNotes.md

 Last key, is after running through the for loop, take that stair, and console log it.
 Then when we move onto next row/iteration, going to redeclare as an empty string.

+Highly recommend to always pseudocode a solution in a white board interview.
+Explains your process, can find flaws in logic, rather than jumping right into coding.